-Pre-claim notice must be given within 10 days of starting work or the bond claim is lost.24 Note that this provision differs from the rule in lien cases.
-Under the lien statute, pre-claim notice may be given at any time, but it has a limited retroactive effect.
+construction lien statute, pre-claim notice may be given at any time, but it has a limited retroactive effect.
 In the case of public works bonds, the pre-claim notice must be given within the specific 10-day period.
-The pre-claim notice requirement may be excused in the following situations: first, if the prime contractor makes a subcontractor its common law agent (in which case a person working for the subcontractor is in effect working for the prime); and second, if the supplier reasonably (but incorrectly) believes it is dealing with the prime.25
+The pre-claim notice requirement may be excused in the following situations: first, if the prime contractor makes a subcontractor its common law agent (in which case a person working for the subcontractor is in effect working for the prime); and second, if the supplier reasonably (but incorrectly) believes it is dealing with the prime.24

 The pre-claim notice must be delivered or mailed to the contractor (i.e., the prime contractor that has arranged for the bond).
-The statute does not mandate any particular form for pre-claim notice, but the notice should identify the claimant, the bond and the person ordering the work (typically a subcontractor).
-It should also state that the contractor and its bond will be held responsible for payment to the claimant.
-It has been held that substantial compliance with the notice requirement is sufficient.
-However, actual notice of the claimant's work is not enough.
-The statute does not specify any particular kind of delivery or mailing, but it would be prudent to follow the same procedures for pre-claim notices in lien cases: personal delivery with a signed receipt (to someone with authority to sign for the contractor) or certified or registered mail (to the contractor's address as listed on the Department of Labor and Industries website).
+The statute does not mandate any particular form for pre-claim notice, but the notice should identify the claimant, the bond and the person ordering the work (typically a subcontractor); it should also state that the contractor and its bond will be held responsible for payment to the claimant.25 It has been held that substantial compliance with the notice requirement is sufficient.26 However, actual notice of the claimant's work is not enough.27 The statute does not specify any particular kind of delivery or mailing, but it would be prudent to follow the same procedures for pre-claim notices in lien cases: personal delivery with a signed receipt (to someone with authority to sign for the contractor) or certified or registered mail to the contractor's address as listed on the Department of Labor and Industries website (and to any other address provided to the claimant for notice to the prime contractor).

 The second step toward perfecting a bond claim is to actually make a claim against the bond.
-The claimant must "file with [the] board" or other governing body of the public owner a written notice of claim.28 The statute contains a form of notice that is easy to use.
-Substantial compliance is acceptable: the notice is sufficient if it identifies the bond, the surety and the work involved, and if it gives notice of an intent to claim against the bond.29 Again, actual notice that the claimant remains unpaid is not sufficient.30
+The claimant must "present to and file with" board, council or other governing body of the public owner a written notice of claim.
+The statute contains a form of notice that is easy to use.
+Substantial compliance is acceptable: the notice is sufficient if it identifies the bond, the surety and the work involved, and if it gives